Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach

-Function approximation has been applied to policy-based reinforcement learning as well as action-value based reinforcement learning.
+Function approximation has been applied to policy-based reinforcement learning as well as action-value-based reinforcement learning.
 Using the policy gradient theorem \cite{silver2014deterministic}, it is possible to obtain a gradient of a total return, which is the sum of the reward that an agent can obtain through the interaction with an environment, with respect to the policy of the agent to maximize the return.
 The authors of \cite{lillicrap2015continuous} adopted the actor-critic method that combines the policy gradient-based method and the action-value-based method.
 Furthermore, the authors combined the function approximation method using an artificial neural network with the actor-critic method.
-The authors design actors representing policy and critic representing action-value using two different neural networks.
-Since the actor network is trained with the policy gradient technique and the critic network represents an action-value function, it is updated in the direction of maximizing the MSE error based on the Bellman equation.
+The authors design actors representing policy and critics representing action-value using two different neural networks.
+Since the actor-network is trained with the policy gradient technique and the critic network represents an action-value function, it is updated in the direction of maximizing the MSE error based on the Bellman equation.
 Policy and critic representing action-value use two different neural networks.
-This structure showed high performance in autonomous driving, and in particular, it was shown that reinforcement learning technique using artificial neural network can achieve good performance even in continuous control.
+This structure showed high performance in autonomous driving, and in particular, it was shown that reinforcement learning techniques using artificial neural networks can achieve good performance even in continuous control.